-Can I use my chosen name/pronouns in school and get my school records changed to reflect my new name/gender?
+Can I use my chosen name/pronouns in school and get my school records changed to reflect my name/gender?

-If you are under 16 and want to be known by a different name or pronoun that is not supported by your parents, talk to your school as they may be able to help and you may still be able to use your preferred name/pronoun in school.
+If you are under 16 and want to be known by a different name or pronoun that is not supported by your parents/guardians, talk to your school as they may be able to help and you may still be able to use your preferred name/pronoun in school.

-However, your records cannot be updated to your preferred gender identity, unless you have legally changed the sex record on your birth certificate.
+Your records cannot be updated to your preferred gender identity, unless you have legally changed the sex record on your birth certificate.
 You can do this by applying for a Gender Recognition Certificate (GRC) when you are 18, if you have lived in your acquired gender for more than 2 years.